Rif-Ahmed/Quiz-Application/README.md

 # Quiz-Application
- A terninal based quiz application made using PHP script
+ A terminal based quiz application made using PHP script